hovik-aghajanyan/Android-Pay-Sample/README.md

 # Integrating Android Pay with judoNative SDK

-##### NOTE: Android Pay is coming to the UK soon.
-This sample app provides you with an early look at how you can integrate Android Pay into your app using our judoNative Android SDK.
+##### NOTE: Android Pay has launched in the UK.
+This sample app provides you with a look at how you can integrate Android Pay into your app using Judo's Android SDK.

 Android Pay™ is a mobile payment solution that offers further simplicity, security and choice when making purchases with Android phones.